Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 • Bristol City Council appointment of the masterplanning team

-February 2024: refresh the Western Harbour Advisory Group
+March 2024: refreshed Western Harbour Advisory Group established.

 Western Harbour Advisory Group (WHAG)

-The Western Harbour Advisory Group (WHAG) was set up in October 2019.
+The Western Harbour Advisory Group (WHAG) was set up in October 2019 and refreshed in 2024.
+They comprise a group of 15 community representatives from across the city.

 The role of the group is to help shape the Western Harbour alongside the wider community.